-We conduct our business primarily through our PRC subsidiaries, the VIE and its subsidiaries in China.
+We conduct our business primarily through our PRC subsidiaries, the VIE and its subsidiaries in the Chinese mainland.
 Our operations in China are governed by PRC laws and regulations.
-As of the date of this annual report, our PRC subsidiaries, the VIE and its subsidiaries have obtained the requisite licenses and permits from the PRC government authorities that are material for the business operations of our holding company, the VIE and its subsidiaries in the PRC, including, among others, the License for Value-added Telecommunications Services, or VATS License, Food Operation License, Internet Drug Information Service Qualification Certificate, Road Transportation Operation License, Filing Certificate of the Single-purpose Prepaid Card and Filing Certificate of Third-party Platform of Medical Device Online Transaction.
-Given the uncertainties of interpretation and implementation of relevant laws and regulations and the enforcement practice by relevant government authorities, we may be required to obtain additional licenses, permits, filings or approvals for the functions and services of our platform in the future.
+As of the date of this annual report, our PRC subsidiaries, the VIE and its subsidiaries have obtained the requisite licenses and permits from the PRC government authorities that are material for the business operations of our holding company, the VIE and its subsidiaries in the Chinese mainland, including, among others, the License for Value-added Telecommunications Services, Food Operation License, Internet Drug Information Service Qualification Certificate, Road Transportation Operation License, Filing of Publications Online Trading Platform, Filing Certificate of the Single-purpose Prepaid Card, Filing Certificate of Third-party Platform of Pharmaceutical Online Trading and Filing Certificate of Third-party Platform of Medical Device Online Transaction.
+Given the uncertainties of interpretation and implementation of the laws and regulations and the enforcement practice by the government authorities, we may be required to obtain additional licenses, permits, filings or approvals for the functions and services of our platform in the future.
 For more detailed information, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business and Industry-Any lack of requisite approvals, licenses or permits applicable to our business operation may have a material and adverse impact on our business and results of operations."

-Furthermore, in connection with issuance of securities to foreign investors, the PRC government has recently indicated an intent to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers.
-On July 6, 2021, the relevant PRC government authorities made public the Opinions on Strictly Scrutinizing Illegal Securities Activities in Accordance with the Law.
-These opinions emphasized the need to strengthen the administration over illegal securities activities and the supervision on overseas listings by China-based companies and proposed to take effective measures, such as promoting the construction of relevant regulatory systems to deal with the risks and incidents faced by China-based overseas-listed companies.
-On February 17, 2023, the China Securities Regulatory Commission, or the CSRC published the Trial Measures for Administration of Overseas Securities Offerings and Listings by Domestic Companies and five interpretive guidelines, or the Filing Rules.
-The Filing Rules came into effect on March 31, 2023, and the CSRC started to accept filing applications from March 31, 2023.
-The Filing Rules set out new filing procedures for China-based enterprises seeking direct or indirect listings and offerings in overseas markets.
-The Filing Rules require that China-based enterprises seeking to offer and list securities in overseas markets complete certain post-application filing procedures with the CSRC.
+On July 6, 2021, the PRC government authorities made public the Opinions on Strictly Scrutinizing Illegal Securities Activities in Accordance with the Law.
+These opinions emphasized the need to strengthen the administration over illegal securities activities and the supervision on overseas listings by China-based companies and proposed to take effective measures, such as promoting the construction of the regulatory systems to deal with the risks and incidents faced by China-based overseas-listed companies.
+On February 17, 2023, the China Securities Regulatory Commission, or the CSRC, published the Trial Measures for Administration of Overseas Securities Offerings and Listings by Domestic Companies and five interpretive guidelines.
+The trial measures and interpretive guidelines came into effect on March 31, 2023, and the CSRC started to accept filing applications from March 31, 2023.
+The trial measures and interpretive guidelines set out new filing procedures for China-based enterprises seeking direct or indirect listings and offerings in overseas markets.
+The trial measures and interpretive guidelines require that China-based enterprises seeking to offer and list securities in overseas markets complete certain post-application filing procedures with the CSRC.
 Failure to complete such filing may subject a PRC domestic enterprise to an order of rectification, a warning or a fine between RMB1 million and RMB10 million.
 However, as of the date of this annual report, uncertainties exist regarding the interpretation and implementation thereof.